 Americade Takes Off

-Each year, the rally has continued to draw increasingly larger crowds, from 2,000 in 1983 to 10,000 in 1986, to more than 50,000 today.
-Dutcher points out that the event now has an official headquarters at the Fort William Henry Resort and the TourExpo tradeshow now has two locations - the Lake George Forum and Million Dollar Beach.
+Each year, the rally has continued to draw increasingly large crowds, from 2,000 in 1983 to 10,000 in 1986, to more than 50,000.
+The event now has its official headquarters at the Fort William Henry Resort and Americade's impressive tradeshow is located right down at Million Dollar Beach.
 Now, more than ever, there are attractions for riders and non-riders alike, from tours through Vermont and other scenic destinations to whitewater rafting and hot air ballooning.
 Unlike some other large rallies, Americade has gained a reputation for being a family-friendly event.

 Today, Americade is proudly known as "the world's largest multi-brand motorcycle touring rally" drawing an estimated 100,000-200,000 visitor days each year.
 It truly is an event you have to see for yourself, whether as a rider or a spectator.
 If you've never been, check out the full schedule of Americade events and see what you're missing!
 And if you have been, we hope to see you again this year.

 - Americade.com - http://www.americade.com/index.php/about

 - RoadRUNNER - http://www.roadrunner.travel/2012/02/08/interview-with-bill-dutcher-the-americade-man/